 - Go out of your way to be positive and helpful.

 - Listen to criticism and make customers feel heard.

 - Know when to resolve public conversations in private messages.

 Benefits with social media are endless.
-With a bit of planning and regular management, social media has many benefits including saving money, increasing leads, customer service, brand awareness, business-to-business marketing and managing your online reputation.
+With a bit of planning and regular management, it has many benefits including saving money, increasing leads, customer service, brand awareness, business-to-business marketing and managing your online reputation.
 If you are not using social media, you’ll want to reconsider your position on marketing with social media, because it is a powerful way to enhance your brand performance.